Never thought hashtag would be used so much: Chris Messina

 Over 12 years after it was first used, the hashtag has emerged as one of the most potent forces on social media.
 The symbol is used everywhere to connect, be it a small marketing gimmick or big campaigns, local event to national events and also garnering support or oppose something, or protests like #MeToo or #CAA.

 "My concern is with so much use of social media to communicate, we should not lose the ability to interact in real life.
 When we are living in a small community and interact with them, we have concern for each other and expect others to contribute to do their bit," he says.
-"But, we don't know how to replicate real world communities which care for each other in the digital world.
+"But, we don't know how to replicate real-world communities that care for each other in the digital world.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)